-In this order fulfillment strategy, fulfillment is taken over entirely by third party logistics (3PLs) who do everything from storing the inventory to managing, packing, labelling and shipping it to customers.
+In this order fulfillment strategy, fulfillment is taken over entirely by third-party logistics (3PLs) who do everything from storing the inventory to managing, packing, labeling and shipping it to customers.
 The upside of outsourcing to 3PLs is that you will have more time to focus on other highly demanding aspects of your business like customer service, marketing, product expansions, etc.

-Choosing the suitable order fulfillment strategy from these three models can prove quite challenging.
+Choosing a suitable order fulfillment strategy from these three models can prove quite challenging.
 Here are 5 factors to consider when evaluating the options for your business: